Image

 Steam wagons began as working machines rather than status symbols.
 The earliest models were mine-haulers: low, stubborn vehicles built to drag ore, cut stone, and tools through the harsh industrial routes of Embercrag.
 Their usefulness made them spread quickly beyond the mountain holds.
 Once roadwrights, dockyards, and merchants saw what they could carry, steam wagons turned up anywhere heavy loads had to move steadily and without complaint.

 Physically, a steam wagon is still a wagon.
 The body is usually a flat plank cart about the size of an ordinary horse wagon, with reinforced wheels and room for cargo, tools, or passengers.
-What makes it distinct is the engine rigged onto it: a compact block roughly two feet by two feet by two feet, dense with pipes, tubes, and coiled metal, usually mounted toward the front or center of the wagon bed.
-Steam vents from the top in intermittent hissing bursts.
+What makes it distinct is the engine rigged onto it: a compact embercoil block roughly two feet by two feet by two feet, dense with fitted pipes, valves, a heat-stone housing, and paired coils, usually mounted toward the front or center of the wagon bed.
+Steam vents from it in intermittent hissing bursts.
 It looks engineered, practical, and slightly improvised rather than elegant.

 They are not fast.
 A good steam wagon usually moves at about the pace of a walking human.
 What it offers is endurance and hauling power.
 A wagon that would exhaust horses over distance can keep grinding forward as long as it has water, heat, and someone to mind it.
 Many are fitted so an ordinary unpowered wagon can be hitched behind them, allowing one engine wagon to pull extra cargo at a very slow pace.
 Most runners still walk beside the machine, steering and adjusting it from the ground, though newer Crownvale models sometimes place the runner on a perched seat so the wagon can serve as a rough passenger conveyance as well as a freight engine.